Online Training: Accommodating Students with Disabilities

 1) Students can get the notes by directly picking them up from the notetaker.
 If this is the case, faculty should discretely introduce the student to the notetaker after class and allow them to make arrangements as to how and when notes will be delivered.

 2) Students can retrieve notes from the faculty member during office hours.
-If students elect this option, the notetaker will bring the faculty member the notes from that day and the student is responsible for stoping by the faculty's office hours to retrieve the notes.
+If students elect this option, the notetaker will bring the faculty member the notes from that day and the student is responsible for stopping by the faculty's office hours to retrieve the notes.